Chart Color Schemes

 Swansea features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 62.4% of all households, including 18.4% couples with children, 29.2% couples without children, and 13.4% single parent families.
-Non-family households constitute the remaining 37.6%, with lone person households at 35.4% and group households comprising 2.3%.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.4.
+Family households constitute 62.4% of all households, including 18.4% couples with children, 29.2% couples without children, and 13.4% single parent families.
+Non-family households account for the remaining 37.6%, with lone person households at 35.4% and group households comprising 2.3%.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households